SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 Start with the 30-day trial.
 We’ll connect Shopify + Amazon FBA + AWD + Walmart WFS during onboarding (about a week).
 Run parallel forecasts for two weeks against your current Stocky output to validate.
 If the numbers don’t beat what you’re getting today, walk — no contract.

 If the multi-channel + AWD math wins, transition.
-We can also pair you with the Tier 2 managed-service analyst during migration so you’re not learning the tool and re-tuning rules at the same time.
+We can also pair you with the Partner-tier managed-service analyst during migration so you’re not learning the tool and re-tuning rules at the same time.

 Frequently asked questions